neuralmagic/sparseml/research/mfac/recipes/pruning-mobilenet-imagenette-mfac-short-95.md

     the learning rate and number of M-FAC gradients should be adjusted accordingly
 * `available_gpus` should be updated based on the devices available on the system.
     If no GPU is available, then it should be removed
-* This recipe is for demonstration purposes only, in practice a larger dataset and longer pruning schedule should be used to obtain best results
+* This recipe is for demonstration purposes only; in practice a larger dataset and longer pruning schedule should be used to obtain best results